y-akbal/SdP-Net/README.md

 <a href="https://www.youtube.com/shorts/3BW1lBgtbbs" class="follow">
 <img align="left" width="350" height="200" src="at_net.JPG">
 </a>
 This is actually a less serious weekend project called AT-Net which can be thought as a variation on Mobile-Net architecture.
 We start with a convolutional layer for patching then use seperable convolutions.
 Finally use some encoder type transformer layers.
 Together with some register tokens and a class token.
 The convolution part is highly motivated by "Patches are all you need paper".
-This dude will be trained on ImageNet1k dataset, we shall offer three different sizes: XXXS (1.7M params), XXS (3M params), XS (4M params), S (25M params), L (55M params).
+The dudes will be trained on ImageNet1k dataset.
+We shall offer three different sizes: XXXS (1.7M params), XXS (3M params), XS (4M params), S (25M params), L (55M params).
  <h1> Our motto in coming up with AT-Net:</h1>
  <ul>
   <li> No promise to get very high accuracy,</li>
   <li> No prior assumption that exactly the same idea might have been used elsewhere,</li>